Skip to main content

 Once district-based elections are established, redistricting will occur every 10 years following the release of U.S. Census data to ensure districts reflect population changes and comply with legal requirements.

-Why are we creating these districts?
+Why did we create these districts?

 • Districts must be geographically contiguous (each district shares a common border).